 The end of bullying begins with me!

-Stopbullying.gov is another great resource, as well as the free KnowBullying App.
+Stopbullying.gov is another great resource, as well as Stop Cyberbullying and the free KnowBullying App.
 You can also browse our Database of Research for more peer-reviewed articles on this subject like the three selected articles below.

 - The results of this cross-sectional survey study indicate that about 50% of students reported being exposed to bullying.
 The study also suggests that both non-supportive school environments and poor self-image are risk factors for being subjected to bullying behavior.